California man sues psychic who said she could remove witch's curse from ex

 Restrepo reportedly paid Adams a $1,000 deposit but she "did not in any way help (his) marriage," the lawsuit said.

-Restrepo says he has suffered anxiety and sleepless night and is also suing for intentional and negligent infliction of emotional distress along with negligence and civil conspiracy.
+Restrepo says he has suffered anxiety and sleepless nights and is also suing for intentional and negligent infliction of emotional distress along with negligence and civil conspiracy.

 He is asking for $25,000 in damages.